adamsilver/fdpb/05-Inbox-Management.md

 ![Mailchimp List](./images/mailchimp-list.png)

-If thorough and diverse user research shows that a highligh is really needed then go ahead, but aim to do the minimum.
+If thorough and diverse user research shows that a highlight is really needed then go ahead, but aim to do the minimum which conforms to principle 7, *add value*.

 ## An action menu